Decision matrix

 isolated | boolean | false | Run without main session history or fork state |

-update_main_session | string | on_ping | always, on_ping, freely, or blocked — controls report_updates behavior |
+update-main-session | string | on_ping | always, on_ping, freely, or blocked — controls report_updates behavior |

-allow_ping | boolean | true | Whether ping_user and discord_embed are available |
+allow-ping | boolean | true | Whether ping_user and discord_embed are available |

-allowed_tools | list | — | Allowlist of tools — routines and reminders only (overrides defaults, mutually exclusive with disallowed_tools) |
+allowed-tools | list | — | Allowlist of tools — routines and reminders only (merged with default bg tools) |

-disallowed_tools | list | — | Blocklist of tools — routines and reminders only (mutually exclusive with allowed_tools) |
+skills | list | — | Skill names to load at fire time — routines and reminders only |

-MCP tools
+Discord tools

 Reference for all agent-initiated tools: discord_embed, ping_user, follow_up_chain, and more.